Best Sony WH1000XM3 Alternatives Android Central 2020

-Sony's WH1000XM3 over-ear headphones are incredibly popular for travelers, and with good reason: they offer a near-perfect blend of great sound quality, battery life, and of course, active noise canceling.
-But they're expensive, and they're far from your only option in this increasingly popular field.
+Sony's WH1000XM3 over-ear headphones are incredibly popular for travelers, and with good reason.
+They offer a near-perfect blend of great sound quality, battery life, and of course, active noise-canceling.
+Unfotunately, they're expensive, but they're far from your only option in this increasingly popular field.
 Whether you're after better comfort or just don't like the capacitive controls, some of these alternatives may be a better fit for you.

 - Best overall: Bose 700